willswindells/bright_takehome/README.md

-Created handle-stream to save bluesky output of data to csv UV python script running `./bluesky | ./handle-stream` will build csv file waiting for intrupt as requested
+Created handle-stream to save bluesky output of data to csv UV python script running `./bluesky | ./handle-stream` will:

-next database connection with duckdb_connect.py to injest it into a duckdb and thus dbt.

-dbt build to build and test models
+Build csv file of Json from stdout
+Preiodically import to duckdb and (re)build dbt models, Including analysis questions as marts - Which are then exported post build And will wait for intrupt

+I first built multistep process with distinct start stop steps Building json, importing, dbt modeling, exporting all happening in order one at a time

+However Rebuilt for realtime streaming as per the question.
+Fustrating duckdb lock/connection issues with this
+I am willing to admit complete lack of familiarity with concurent/streaming processes Has been interesting to attempt it, but I am awear it is not high quality

+### The tech used
+UV to manage packages as per bluesky code
+Duckdb as the database with dbt ontop
+Three CSVs (not sure about an orignal analysis now) built as marts for ease' And exported using duckdb

-UV to manage packages and duckdb uv run duckdb bluesky.db to init database from CLI
+uv run duckdb bluesky.db to init database from CLI

 To start UI for data explore